We'd love it if you'd Contact us!

 We love to eat, grow, and share food!

-We are Sally Causey (Director of Programs), Teddy Dabbs (Site Manager), Weyman Fussell (Food Safety Educator), Jen Grant, Eva Griffin (Communications Coordinator & Administrative Assistant), Rhonda Hensley (Mobile Farmers' Market Manager), Gene Maddox (Assistant Program Coordinator), Paul Peterson (Garden/Grazing Manager), Paul Scala (Accounts Manager), & Debbie Strickland (Farm & Food Teen Training Coordinator).
+We are Sally Causey (Executive Director), Teddy Dabbs (Site Manager), Eva Griffin (Communications Coordinator & Administrative Assistant), Rhonda Hensley (Mobile Farmers' Market Manager), Gene Maddox (Assistant Program Coordinator), Melissa Rebholz (Garden/Grazing Manager), Paul Scala (Accounts Manager), & Debbie Strickland (Farm & Food Teen Training Coordinator).

-Sally Causey is an Appalachia CARES/AmeriCorps Leader serving as the Director of Programs for Rural Resources.
-She loves teaching children of all ages how to milk Bella the cow and feels so lucky to do that as part of being the Executive Director, now AmeriCorps Leader-Director of Programs, of Rural Resources, the post she has held since 1996.
+Sally Causey loves teaching children of all ages how to milk Bella the cow and feels so lucky to do that as part of being the Executive Director of Rural Resources, the post she has held since 1996.
 She has shepherded Rural Resources through many stages of program and organizational development including beginning the Mobile Farmers' Market and Farm & Food Training Program.
 Sally holds a B.A. in Political Science from the University of North Carolina and a MAEd. from Tusculum College.
-She is a Mom of 2 boys and currently she participates on the Board of Directors of Appalachian Sustainable Development.
-She is a 2004 Greene Co.
+She is a Mom of 2 boys and a 2004 Greene Co.
 Partnership Leadership Class graduate.

 Teddy Dabbs is an Appalachia CARES/AmeriCorps Member serving as the manager of the farm site at Rural Resources which includes caring for livestock on a daily basis as well as overseeing gardens, repairs and maintenance, etc. Teddy grew up on a Greene County farm and enjoys his time working in the country.